 Hosted Short-Term Rental Permits

-Hosted STR permits apply when the property owner or permanent resident remains on-site during the rental period.
-Under NBMC 5.54.030, hosted rentals receive preferential treatment with streamlined approval processes and reduced restrictions.
-According to city requirements, the owner must occupy the property as their primary residence for at least 275 days per calendar year, verified through utility bills, voter registration, and California driver's license documentation.
+A hosted permit applies when the owner or permanent resident occupies the dwelling during the rental period, you're on-site while guests are present.
+Under NBMC 5.54.030, the ordinance treats hosted rentals more leniently: streamlined approval, no citywide numerical cap, and the ability to rent individual rooms or the entire unit so long as you remain in residence.
+To qualify, you must occupy the property as your primary residence for at least 275 days per calendar year, verified through utility billing records, voter registration, and a California driver's license showing the property address.

-Hosted permits allow rentals of individual rooms or the entire dwelling while the host is present.
-There is no stated cap on the number of hosted permits issued citywide, making this the most accessible entry point for homeowners seeking supplemental income without relocating during rental periods.
+Because the city imposes no stated limit on hosted permits issued, this category offers the most accessible entry for homeowners seeking supplemental income without relocating during guest stays.

 Non-Hosted Short-Term Rental Permits

-Properties in the Coastal Zone—roughly everything west of Coast Highway—face additional California Coastal Commission requirements under the California Coastal Act (Public Resources Code §30000 et seq.).
-The Coastal Commission has appellate jurisdiction over STR permits in this zone, particularly regarding density impacts on coastal access and housing availability.
+Non-hosted properties must serve as the owner's primary residence for at least six months annually, with rental activity confined to the remaining six months.
+If your parcel lies in the Coastal Zone, roughly everything west of Coast Highway, you face additional scrutiny under the California Coastal Act, Public Resources Code § 30000 et seq., because the Coastal Commission retains appellate jurisdiction over STR permits in that overlay, particularly regarding density impacts on coastal access and housing stock.

 Application Requirements and Documentation